Jacksonville Landing shooting: Response

+On August 26, 2023, a man shot and killed three people at a Dollar General store in Jacksonville.
+Investigators stated they believed the date was chosen due to being the fifth anniversary of this shooting.

 Memorials and tributes

 Video game developer Bungie issued a statement that all its "Bungie and Destiny channels" would observe a day of silence in memory of the victims on August 27, 2018.
-Bethesda, a major video game publisher, also issued its condolences, stating that they will "support efforts from the @EA family however [they] can."
-OpTic Gaming announced shortly after that they will be holding a charity livestream on August 31, 2018, with all proceeds going towards the families of the victims.
+Bethesda, a major video game publisher, also issued its condolences, stating that it will "support efforts from the @EA family however [it] can."
+OpTic Gaming announced shortly after that it will be holding a charity livestream on August 31, 2018, with all proceeds going towards the families of the victims.
 GLHF also hosted a vigil in front of the restaurant doors, which was attended by hundreds of people.
-Madden NFL 19 developer EA Sports released a statement the same day expressing their sympathies and stated that they were working with authorities to figure out what happened.
+Madden NFL 19 developer EA Sports released a statement the same day expressing its sympathies and stated that it was working with authorities to figure out what happened.